BestTimesToVisit.com Logo

 culture

-Georgians are incredibly hospitable, and you'll likely be invited for a drink or meal.
-It's customary to accept, and if you're offered 'chacha' (a strong grape brandy), take a small sip and compliment the host's home-brewing skills.
-Be prepared for toasts, which are a significant part of Georgian feasts.
+Georgians are incredibly hospitable, and you might be invited for a drink or a meal.
+It's considered polite to accept, even if it's just for a short while.
+If you're offered 'chacha' (a strong grape pomace brandy), be warned – it's potent, but a true taste of Georgian tradition!

 safety

 Tbilisi is generally a very safe city, even at night.
-However, like anywhere, be aware of your surroundings, especially in crowded tourist areas, and keep an eye on your belongings.
+However, like any major city, be aware of your surroundings, especially in crowded tourist areas, and keep an eye on your belongings.
 Pickpocketing is rare but not impossible.
+Stick to well-lit streets when walking alone late at night.

 packing

 Pack comfortable walking shoes!
-Tbilisi's charm lies in its hilly, cobblestone streets, and you'll be doing a lot of exploring on foot.
-Also, bring layers, as the weather can change quickly, and a light scarf or shawl can be useful for visiting churches.
+Tbilisi's Old Town is a maze of cobblestone streets and hills, perfect for exploring on foot.
+Also, bring layers, as the weather can change quickly, especially in spring and autumn.
+A light scarf is useful for visiting churches, where modest dress is appreciated.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.